Szymex49/cpdetect/README.md

 [![Downloads](https://static.pepy.tech/badge/cpdetect)](https://pepy.tech/project/cpdetect)

 **cpdetect** is a python package designed for change point-detection using statistical methods.
-This is a first version and considers only one change-point model which is "normal mean" model.
+This is a first version and considers only one change-point model which is normal mean model.
 This assumes normally distributed time series values and changes only in the mean (mean shift).
 The package offers three detection methods which are Binary Segmentation (BS), Backward Detection (BWD) and Screening and Ranking algorithm (SaRa).

 ## Install